vbashur/hints/k8s.md

 `kubectl expose deploy nginxsvc --port=80` - expose the port for the deploy

+`kubectl delete all --all` - remove all k8s resources in default namespace

 # k8s resources
 **pod** - minimal entity managed by k8s, pod starts from containers and can have some volumes **deployment** adds scalability and updates to pods, within `--image=nginx --replicas=3` args we added three pods (that are named 'replicaset' in total)